 The Engineer of the Future Fund is intended to “incubate early” – funding viable student projects in the critical startup phase.
 It can be used for whatever will make the biggest impact when the timing counts.

 If you have a product idea or a product in development, can identify a target market, and can outline your or your team’s unique competencies related to the development or commercialization of your idea, you may be eligible for funding from The Engineer of the Future Fund.
+Learn more about some of the past recipients.

 Important: Priority will be given to those projects that have a positive impact on advancing the human condition through innovative engineering.
 If your project will make a real difference in the lives of people in a lasting way, it will be given preferred status for funding.
 Each project submitted for funding consideration will be reviewed and evaluated according to this criteria.
+Official student design teams are not eligible to receive these funds.

 The team member(s) must be a registered undergraduate or graduate Faculty of Engineering student or must apply within one year from the Faculty of Engineering June Convocation ceremony.